Gromov-Witten theory via roots and logarithms: Introduction

 Let $\Log_\Lambda(X|D)$ denote the moduli space of logarithmic stable maps to a pair $(X|D)$, and $\mathsf M_\Lambda(X)$ the space of absolute stable maps; the symbol $\Lambda$ records the numerical data.
 Given $(X|D)$, each divisor component $D_i$ determines a smooth pair $(X|D_i)$, and a logarithmic stable map to $(X|D)$ induces one to each $(X|D_i)$.
 The geometry of the interior of the space $\Log_\Lambda(X|D)$ suggests an alternative compactification that we call the moduli space of \textbf{naive stable maps}

 The fibre product is taken in the category of algebraic stacks, disregarding the logarithmic structures.
-In the following theorem, the genus $g$ is arbitrary unless stated otherwise.
+The following theorem holds for arbitrary genus.

-\begin{customthm}{Z} The moduli space $\mathsf N_\Lambda(X|D)$ of naive stable maps is equipped with a virtual fundamental class in the expected degree, as well as evaluation morphisms to the strata of $(X|D)$.
+\begin{customthm}{Z} The moduli space $\Nup_\Lambda(X|D)$ of naive stable maps is equipped with natural evaluation morphisms to the strata of $(X|D)$, and a virtual fundamental class whose virtual dimension coincides with the virtual dimension of the corresponding space of logarithmic stable maps.

-In genus zero the resulting system of naive Gromov--Witten invariants coincides with the orbifold theory as follows.
+In genus zero the resulting system of naive Gromov--Witten invariants agrees with the orbifold theory, as follows.
 There is a diagram of moduli spaces equipped with virtual fundamental classes

 with each arrow identifying virtual fundamental classes via proper pushforward. \end{customthm}